 The choice between Windows and macOS often boils down to user preference, with some favoring the simplicity and plug-and-play functionality of macOS, while others appreciate the customization options and potential complexity offered by Windows.
 It’s worth noting that Windows systems still face some limitations, such as recognizing only one in/out audio device at a time due to ASIO drivers.
 This can be a drawback for producers who work with multiple audio interfaces or complex routing setups.

-When considering the choice between Windows and macOS for music production, cost is another significant factor to take into account.
+When considering the choice between Windows and macOS for music production, the cost is another significant factor to take into account.
 Apple’s machines tend to come with a higher price tag, but they often offer better long-term value and higher resale value.

 Windows PCs, on the other hand, are available at a wider range of price points, making them more accessible for producers on a tight budget.
 Ultimately, both operating systems are capable of professional-level music production, and the choice often comes down to personal preference, budget, and specific workflow requirements.